 What is Bulk Billing?

-• Bulk billing means the health professional charges the full cost for your appointment via Medicare.
+Bulk billing typically means the health professional charges the full cost for your appointment via Medicare.
 This means no out-of-pocket costs for you.
 [1]

 Who’s Eligible for Bulk Billed Telehealth?

-• This depends on the provider.
-Some, like 13SICK, are government-funded, which means all Medicare cardholders receive bulk billed services.
+So, whether you can access bulk-billed telehealth depends largely on the provider.
+Some, like 13SICK, are government-funded, which means all Medicare cardholders receive bulk billed services, including access to bulk-billed telehealth doctors.
 Some offer specific items such as mental health care plans or services for regional or rural patients or concession cardholders.
-Others have some doctors who bulk-bill or bulk-bill during “unsocial hours”, typically after 11 pm.
+Othershave some doctors who bulkbill or offer bulk-billed telehealth appointments during “unsocial hours”, typically after business hours, sometimes from 11 pm.

 Why Choose Bulk Billed Telehealth?